7 Questions That Signal Your Partner Is About to Break Up With You, Therapists Say

 Sometimes people simply do need a little more "me time" or want to do certain things on their own.
 But according to Terri DiMatteo, LPC, a professional marriage therapist at Open Door Therapy, a sudden shift where your partner starts asking for time away from you could also indicate that they want to break up.
 The change can reflect an interest in "a more independent or solo future," she warns.

 To help navigate this, DiMatteo recommends asking your partner directly for clarity on whether this need for space is delaying an inevitable breakup or something they believe would actually strengthen the relationship.
 "Reading clues from your partner is only half the equation.
-It's certainly possible to read the cues inaccurately, especially if we're feeling insecure," she explains.
+It's certainly possible to read the cues inaccurately, especially if we're feeling insecure," she says.
 "Directness is important."

 "How would you feel about dating [blank]?"